David-Development/LEA-HBRS-Chrome-Extension/README.md

 # Chrome Extension for LEA (H-BRS University)

 This extensions keeps your lea sessions active.
 No more signing in!
 If you enter your credentials, it can automatically log you back in if you get kicked out of a lea session.
 And you can browser the content of a course in a simple html file browser.
+It also reduces the size of the footer.
+And last but not least it supports a "bookmark"-style navigation bar to navigate to your most frequent courses.

 ## Getting Started